Pirates of Silicon Valley: Historical accuracy

 Steve Jobs, Bill Gates, and Steve Wozniak all responded to the film.
-Jobs's only public response occurred at the 1999 Macworld Expo.
-After Pirates of Silicon Valley had aired, he contacted Noah Wyle and told him that while he "hated" both the film and the screenplay, he liked Wyle's performance, noting "you do look like me."
+Jobs told a journalist that the television movie was "brutal" and "mean-spirited": "But as an actor, Noah Wyle definitely had done his homework on me in terms of my mannerisms and my quirks.
+So I called him the next day, just to tell him I thought he did a nice job."
+After Pirates of Silicon Valley had aired, he phoned Wyle and told him that while he "hated" both the film and the screenplay, he liked Wyle's performance, noting "you do look like me."
 Jobs then invited Wyle to the 1999 Macworld convention to play a prank on the audience.
 Wyle agreed and initially appeared as Jobs, until Jobs walked onto the stage and let the audience in on the joke.
+Ken Segall recalled Jobs being "thrilled" when Wyle was first cast and he later wrote the on-stage dialogue for Wyle and Jobs.
+He recounted that Jobs denied ever asking a prospective employee about their virginity, as depicted in the film.
 In contrast, Jobs avoided meeting the director Martyn Burke, who later said that "Steve wanted nothing to do with me."
 In a 2013 Ask Me Anything session with Reddit, Gates responded to a question about his portrayal in the film by stating that it was "reasonably accurate".